JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 ## Smart classes (beta)

 Smart classes are a mechanism for applying a set of entity filters with a shorthand syntax.
-There are two categories of smart class:
+There are two categories of smart classes:

 1. JupiterOne application classes
-   Currently, the only supported instance is `#CriticalAsset`, which maps to the configured definition of critical assets in the Assets application.
+   Currently, the only supported instance is `#CriticalAsset`, which maps to the configured definition of critical assets in the Assets app.

    ```j1ql
    FIND #CriticalAsset that has Finding